 Trust is earned.
 Trust is built over time.
 Trust is based on knowing that another person can be trusted not only to be truthful with tact but that they can be counted on to say one thing and then do it.

-Cluster B people tend to say whatever they think is necessary in the moment to win in a conversation.
+Cluster B people tend to say whatever they think is necessary at the moment to win in a conversation.
 Failing to understand the goal of social interaction is to strive to understand another human being’s perspective, to share your own, and to pro-socially collaborate, they view every interaction with other human beings as if they have gone to battle in a war of words and covert competition.

 When you grant a person your trust, sometimes it is taking a leap of faith.
 A person trusted who chooses to betray hospitality has been granted an opportunity to abuse… and they take it.